jsmolka/egg-player/readme.md

   - disable auto looping the current stream
   - try to reinitiate bass after the audio device changed
   - consider using a bass plugin for tag loading instead of taglib
-- split into multiple classes
-  - BassError
-  - Bass(BassError)
-  - BassStream(BassError)
+- rewrite player
   - connect app about to quit to pausing bass
-- inherit from QObject, add signals and slots
-- rewrite player

 ### User interface
 - do not show certain info at low size